Intellectual Property often goes undiscussed by founders early on, because their value is not immediately noticeable

 Intellectual Property: Trademark Registration

 A trademark is anything your customers identify your brand by, whether a word, logo, sound, graphic or even a colour combination.
-While registration is not necessary, it gives you the right to prevent similar names from being registered by other businesses, allows you to earn royalties on it through assignment agreements and is an asset any investor would be interested in knowing you have.
+While registration is not necessary, it gives you the performance rights in copyright law to prevent similar names from being registered by other businesses, allows you to earn royalties on it through assignment agreements and is an asset any investor would be interested in knowing you have.

 Scope of Protection:

 Your trademark can be protected under 45 classes (i.e. sectors).
 Trademarks in India are divided into 45 different classes or sections.
 An example of a class is, say, footwear, metal export or manufacturing face creams.
 When you apply for registration, you need to ensure that you are registering under the correct class or section, as relevant to your business.

 Your trademark (whatever insignia or name or any mark you choose) cannot be copied or used by anyone with similar business interests.
 However, it can be copied or used by someone with a different business interest.

 Take this example, for instance.
 If you protect your trademark under the class for footwear, a chemicals brand may still register a trademark that clashes with what you possess and will be legally eligible to do so, since they will register it under a different class.